edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 ### In the computation of the capacity that a channel can provide both the effects of the bandwidth and of the SNR are present.
 Discuss how there have an impact and how they can be managed to improve the channel capacity.

-### How the frequency band is used in the ADSL and how this is reflected in the ADSL architecture.

 ### Describe the possible noise effects in a digital signal and how they are combatted

 ### Describe with an example how traceroute can discover the path taken from a packet toward a particular destination.

 ### What is MIMO and how it is used in the LTE and future generations cellular systems (5G)

-### Describe how the modulation of the ADSL allows to use, in an efficient way, copper cables.

 ### Describe the functions that are performed in the different functional areas of a network and the main network topologies used in that areas.